This page may contain affiliate links.

 Is Kit Worth the Price?

 Kit is a strong platform for creators who need more than basic email marketing.
-The subscriber management and commerce features are genuinely well-designed for selling digital products.
+The subscriber management and commerce features work well for selling digital products.
 The free plan gives you a real starting point.
 The main concern is how quickly costs scale with your list size.

 Read my full Kit review or compare it against beehiiv and MailerLite.